-- City Manager may authorise contracts for goods and services.
+- The City Manager may authorize contracts for goods and services.

-- Only Council may authorise a purchase that is not in accordance with the financial plan.
+- Only Council may authorize a purchase that is not in accordance with the financial plan.

 About Procurement Services

-City of Prince George is committed to fair, open, and transparent procurement practices that seek value for money.
-Procurement Services provides a centralised, corporate-wide strategic procurement perspective, which includes making value for money decisions, minimising risk related to the procurement of goods and/or services, and creating and managing contracts between the City and selected vendors.
+The City of Prince George is committed to fair, open, and transparent procurement practices that seek value for money.
+Procurement Services provides a centralized, corporate-wide strategic procurement perspective, which includes making value for money decisions, minimizing risk related to the procurement of goods and/or services, and creating and managing contracts between the City and selected vendors.